mpbertram/chuck/README.md

 To build the JavaScript port of ChucK, first source the [Emscripten](http://emscripten.org/) SDK, then enter the src directory and run `make emscripten`.
 This will generate a JavaScript library with the help of Emscripten, chuck.js.

+### JavaScript Demos
+To build the JavaScript demo HTML pages, first make sure you have [NPM](https://www.npmjs.org/) installed.
+Also, install grunt (`npm install -g grunt-cli`) if you don't have it.
+Then, enter the js directory, and if you haven't done so already, run `npm install` to install the JavaScript dependencies.

+To build the demo pages, in js/examples/, enter the js/ directory and execute `grunt`.
+This'll build a number of standalone HTML pages in the js/examples/ directory, each of which you can open to see/hear a certain demo of ChucK.